“You look great, but what’s the science behind this stuff?”

 It’s your turn to give fasting a try.
 You have nothing to lose (well, your gut).
 If your current system isn’t working, you need to change things.
 You have to be more realistic with how you approach your eating.
 Delay your first meal by as long as you can.
+Drink black coffee and water.
 Lift on an empty stomach.
 Get jacked.

 Treat yourself to a jacked physique.